Lokelma (Sodium Zirconium Cyclosilicate Hydrate)

 What Is Lokelma Used For?

-Lokelma is a medication specifically designed to treat adults who have too much potassium in their blood, a condition called hyperkalaemia.
+Lokelma is a medication used to lower high potassium levels in the blood, a condition known as hyperkalaemia.

 Primary Uses

-Lokelma is used to treat hyperkalaemia (high potassium levels) in adults.
-This condition can be dangerous if left untreated.
+It is primarily used to treat hyperkalaemia in adults.

 How It Works